sarathsreedharan/icaps2024.github.io/content/program/workshops/planrob.md

 ## Important Dates

-- Paper submission: **March 10, 2024**
+- Paper submission: ***Monday, 25 March 2024*** (AoE)
-- Notification of acceptance: **March 24, 2023**
+- Notification of acceptance: Friday, 26 April 2024
-- Camera-ready version due: **April 21**
+- Camera-ready version due: Friday 24 May 2024 (AoE)
-- Workshop Date: **June 2-3**
+- Workshop Date: June 2-3, 2024

-The reference time-zone for all deadlines is UTC-12: Your submissions will be on time so long as there is still some place in the world where the deadline has not yet passed.
+The reference time-zone for all deadlines is UTC-12: Your submissions will be on time so long as there is still any place on Earth where the deadline has not yet passed.

 ## Submission Details